Yanko Angelov

-Yanko Angelov (Янко Ангелов; born 29 June 1993) is a Bulgarian professional footballer who plays as a midfielder for Etar Veliko Tarnovo.
+Yanko Angelov (Янко Ангелов; born 29 June 1993) is a Bulgarian professional footballer who plays as a midfielder for Hebar Pazardzhik.

 Career

 Septemvri Sofia

 Angelov joined Septemvri Sofia in the beginning of July after his previous team - Pirin Razlog, merged with Septemvri.
 He made his debut for the team in the first round of the season in a match against Spartak Pleven.
 On 26 November 2016 he scored his debut goal for the team in a league match against Levski Karlovo providing the only goal for the 1:0 win.
 Angelov scored a goal and helped his team win the Promotion playoffs against elite member Montana on 3 June 2017 with 2:1 final result and qualifying his team in the top level after 19 years.

 Lokomotiv Plovdiv

 On 10 July 2017, Angelov signed with Lokomotiv Plovdiv.

 Montana

 On 20 July 2020 he joined Montana after leaving Hebar.
 This was his second time at the club, after playing there during the 2014/2015 season, helping them win first place in B Group.